 I am an award-winning freelance journalist who writes about science and the environment.
-You can see my work in publications such as Scientific American, Science, The Wall Street Journal, and The New York Times for Kids.
+You can see my work in publications such as Scientific American, Science, and The Wall Street Journal.
+I also write for children’s publications such as Scholastic’s MATH and Choices magazines, and The New York Times for Kids.

 I teach environmental journalism at Loyola University Chicago.
 As for my own education, I received a master’s degree from New York University’s Science, Health and Environmental Reporting Program and studied environmental science at Wesleyan University.
 I live in Chicago with my family.

-Follow me on Bluesky @susancosier.bsky.social, on X @susancosier, message me on Signal at susancosier.22, or email me at susancosier@gmail.com.
+Follow me on Bluesky @susancosier.bsky.social, message me on Signal at susancosier.22, or email me at susancosier@gmail.com.